Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Software Compilation & Validation

-The project uses .Net, Java or Typescript compilers.
+The project uses .Net, Java, or Typescript compilers.

 ### Sofware Linking & Packaging

-The project has the capability to build packages.
+The project can build different software packages.

-See development application components for details how we do this.
+See development application components for details on how we do this.

 ### Build Orchestration